-Learn how employment taxes affect your payroll and your employees’ paychecks in Romania.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in Romania.

 All employees are entitled to at least 20 vacation days per year in addition to national holidays.
 Employees under 18, who work in hazardous environments, or who are blind or disabled are entitled to an additional three days leave.

 The employee can anticipate their PTO by taking it before it is accrued as long as the employer agrees.
 If the employee leaves before they have a negative balance, leftover leave will be deducted from their payroll.

 If the employee is not able to take all the days off within the year, the employer is obliged to rollover and grant the annual leave not taken, within a period of 18 months (extended to 3 years after jurisprudence).